 1. Service above all else.

 Every brand should consider themselves in the service business, no matter what industry they operate in.
 This works in conjunction with being a truly customer-centric brand.
-Building a business around the needs of the consumer means means asking, “How am I providing a service that will enhance my customer’s experience?” before every brand communication.
+Building a business around the needs of the consumer means means asking, “How am I providing a service that will enhance my customer’s experience,” before every brand communication.
 This will help brands maintain authenticity when using a new customer communication channel, such as mobile messaging, because it grounds communication in the value it brings to the customer first, and the business second.

 2. Consumer needs (& wants) drive success.

 Understanding consumer needs and wants is paramount for any successful communication.
-And this is only possible if a service mindset is adopted, as explained above.
+And this only possible if a service mindset is adopted, as explained above.
 The fact is, some brands truly understand their customers, but many don’t.
 When brands pay attention to consumer pain and passion points, it indicates a sense of empathy, makes the brand relatable, and enables them to be proactive with their service.
 An example of a company that excels in this area is ride sharing service Uber.
-When NJ Trains were on the verge of a strike in March, 2016, Uber was there to assure commuters that they would get them where they needed to go amidst the uncertainty.
+When NJ Trains were on the verge of a strike in March 2016, Uber was there to assure commuters that they would get them where they needed to go amidst the uncertainty.

 A sense of empathy and consumer understanding plays a huge role in adopting new communication channels, too.
 Observing how people are interacting on new and existing channels, and using this information to mirror consumer behavior is a way for brands to enter the conversation.
 For mobile messaging, this means maintaining a conversational approach to content.
-Interacting with consumers via byte-sized chunks of information that incites a response, instead of pushing a promotional content feed on platforms like Facebook or Instagram, will play a significant role in developing stronger consumer relationships.
+Interacting with consumers via byte-sized chunks of information that incite a response, instead of pushing a promotional content feed on platforms like Facebook or Instagram, will play a significant role in developing stronger consumer relationships.

 3. Don’t just act human, be human.

 Despite the successes of modern companies like Zappos, many brands maintain their corporate “filtered” approach to customer communication.
 This generally stems from a fear of losing control if they empower employees with the flexibility to do what they think is right.
-Corporations love to control everything, when in reality they can influence only people’s perceptions.
+Corporations love to control everything when in reality they can influence only people’s perceptions.
 Recognizing that consumers dominate conversations about brands, it is important for brands to participate in these conversations like real people.

 People want to talk to people, not brands.
-The reason Zappos rose to fame and found success so quickly, is because they recognized that people need human responses, not filtered lines of corporate dialogue.
-As such, customer service reps stay on the phone with consumers for as long as required, and develop human connections through the conversations they are having.
+The reason Zappos rose to fame and found success so quickly is because they recognized that people need human responses, not filtered lines of corporate dialogue.
+As such, customer service reps stay on the phone with consumers for as long as required and develop human connections through the conversations they are having.